CloudVeneto/CVUserGuide/source/AdminVMs-nocontext.rst

     ..
 NOTE ::

-       Please note that when you shelve an instance, the resources used by that VM are released and are available to host other instances, but the shelved instance is still accounted in the used quota.
+       Please note that when you shelve an instance, the resources used by that VM are released and are available to host other instances, but the shelved instance is still accounted in the used quota of the project.